Developed in collaboration with

 Play games or do activities to test and reinforce the teachings at the end of each session.

-Administer a brief survey (5 questions or fewer) at the end of each session to make sure the content and format are effective.
+Administer a brief survey (5 questions or fewer) at the end of each session to ensure the content and format are effective.

 Use verbal teach-back style questioning to confirm the impact of the training.
 If you're using this approach, you might ask, ”What are the 3 most important things you learned about health literacy?”

-Conduct a follow-up survey at the end of the year-long program to see what sessions resonated most with the medical assistants and how they are using what they learned in their daily work.
-At this point, it might be worth revisiting a popular topic or one that requires some additional reinforcement.
+At the end of the year-long program, follow up to see what sessions resonated most with the medical assistants and how they used what they learned in their daily work.
+At this point, it might be worth revisiting a popular topic or a topic that requires some additional reinforcement.
+To avoid survey fatigue, instead hold a focus group, conduct personal interviews, or discuss a recent patient case and how the MAs applied what they've learned.
+The program leader may also have observations to share.

 How should we evaluate the program?

-Using data from the pre- and post-session assessments can indicate whether the program is positively affecting medical assistants' confidence, understanding of clinic workflows, performance in their role, and job satisfaction.
-These are easy to measure and provide valuable insight.
-You may also consider gathering feedback from the medical assistants, other care team members, and patients using end-of-year surveys.
+Using data from the pre- and post-session assessments can indicate whether the program positively affects medical assistants' confidence, understanding of clinic workflows, performance in their role, and job satisfaction.
+These factors are easy to measure and provide valuable insight.

-Monitor any new skills or processes that should be used regularly after each session, such as a new protocol for documenting information in the medical record or a better approach to measuring blood pressure during the rooming process.
+Monitor one new skill or process that MAs should regularly use after each session, such as a new protocol for documenting information in the medical record or a better approach to measuring blood pressure during the rooming process.
 A practice coach (who could be the person who gave the training or another member of the practice team) or the MA supervisor can shadow the medical assistants to ensure that they understand and are using the new skill or process.
-These audits give the opportunity for ongoing coaching and feedback.
-Your practice may also choose to monitor metrics on your patient satisfaction survey related to medical assistant professionalism and clinical care.
+These audits allow ongoing coaching and feedback.
+Your practice may also choose to monitor metrics on your patient satisfaction survey related to MA professionalism and clinical care.
+Peer evaluations are also informative.

 How can we maximize the impact of our program?

 Involve an interdisciplinary team when executing the program in your practice.
 This approach lends credibility to the program and promotes success.
 Consider linking sessions to other practice activities to improve engagement.
-For example, if your clinic sees many patients with diabetes, hold training on the importance of preparing patients for diabetic foot exams in advance of National Diabetes Month, which is in November.
+For example, if your clinic sees many patients with diabetes, hold training on the importance of preparing patients for diabetic foot exams in advance of National Diabetes Month in November.
+If your practice sees patients eligible for annual colorectal cancer screening, think about training on this topic in preparation for Colorectal Cancer Awareness Month in March.
 You may also consider connecting your training topics to statewide or national health initiatives.

-Team-based presentations may help your medical assistants get the most out of the training.
-Bringing in outside speakers who are experts on various topics, such as a nurse practitioner with hospice experience, or having 2 team members co-present on a pilot they've participated in can be very effective and engaging.
+Team-based presentations may help your MAs get the most out of the training.
+Bringing in outside speakers who are experts on various topics, such as a nurse practitioner with hospice experience or having 2 team members co-present on a pilot they've participated in, can be very effective and engaging.

 Do we need to pilot the new program, or can we roll it out all at once?